vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/vtctldclient_RestoreFromBackup.md

 ### Options inherited from parent commands

 ```
       --action_timeout duration   timeout to use for the command (default 1h0m0s)
       --compact                   use compact format for otherwise verbose outputs
       --server string             server to use for the connection (required)
-      --topo-global-root string              the path of the global topology data in the global topology server (default "/vitess/global")
-      --topo-global-server-address strings   the address of the global topology server(s) (default [localhost:2379])
-      --topo-implementation string           the topology implementation to use (default "etcd2")
 ```

 ### SEE ALSO